Finsbury Growth & Income Trust Plc - Director Declaration

 Announcement is made in respect of paragraph 9.6.14R of the Listing Rules on behalf of Lorna Tilbian, Director.

-The Company hereby announces that Lorna Tilbian, non-executive Director, will be appointed as a Director of M&C Saatchi PLC with effect from 30 January 2018.
+The Company hereby announces that Lorna Tilbian, non-executive Director, will be appointed as a Director of Rightmove PLC with effect from 1 February 2018.

 - END -